mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 Creating Selections
 -------------------

 The most common selection tools all exist at the bottom of the toolbox.
 Each tool selects things slightly differently.
-The links for each tool go into a more detailed description with how to use it.
+The links for each tool go into a more detailed description of how to use it.

 .. csv-table::